The Splendor of the Heavens: Centuries of Changing Perspectives on the Cosmos

 Many famous scholars and their published works are housed in this exhibit.
 Albert Einstein in particular, whose theory of relativity serves as a pillar of modern physics, is represented by several different books and articles.
 The Uber die Spezielle und die Allgemeine Relativitatstheories (Gemeinverstandlich), a three part book written about Einstein covering special relativity, general relativity, and considerations of the universe as a whole, can be found alongside his article "Jahrbuch der Radioaktivitat und Elektron."
 This article, published in 1907, was Einstein's' sequel to his first paper in 1905 and is considered an extensive survey on the theory of relativity.

 Another item of interest is Arthur M. Harding's Astronomy: The Splendor of the Heavens Brought Down to Earth, published in 1935.
 Harding, first Arkansas-born president of the University of Arkansas, was a professor of mathematics and astronomy at the University.

 In addition to some of these theoretical works, the exhibit includes practical works such as the technical report, Trajectory Control for Vehicles Entering the Earth's Atmosphere at Small Flight-Path Angles, Edgar M. Cortright's Space Exploration: Why and How, 1965, and Henry Draper's On the Construction of a Silvered Glass Telescope, Fifteen and a Half Inches in Aperture, and its Uses in Celestial Photography.
 Fayetteville locals will also be interested in Carol Schwarz and Derek Sears' Guide to the Sampling of the Fayetteville Meteorite.

-On display in Special Collections Reading Room Display Case.
+On display until 2018-05-31 in Special Collections Reading Room Display Case.

 (Click thumbnail image to enlarge.)